 Temperature

-Cat’s claw should be grown in USDA Hardiness Zones 8 – 10.
+Cat’s claw should be grown in USDA Hardiness Zones 8 to 10.
 It easily handles desert heat.
-It’s cold hardy down to 15℉ but sometimes loses its leaves during cold spells.
+It’s cold hardy down to 15℉, but sometimes loses its leaves during cold spells.

 Sun Exposure

-Cat’s claw can be grown in any sun exposure — from full sun to full shade — but it blooms most profusely in full sun.
+Cat’s claw can be grown in any sun exposure — from full sun to full shade — but it blooms best in full sun.
 Plants will grow on west-facing walls, the hottest, sunniest spot in desert gardens, but often look bedraggled there.

 Size and Growth Rate